roboyoshi/datacurator-filetree/CONTRIBUTING.md

 ## Further Notes:

-* If you are going to refactor a certain section or what to add a completely new section, we'd appreciate it that you create a feature branch for it, since that makes it a lot easier tracking the project and handling pull-requests.
+* If you are going to refactor a certain section or want to add a completely new section, we'd appreciate it that you create a feature branch for it, since that makes it a lot easier tracking the project and handling pull-requests.